FMM GOVERNING BODY

 Functions:

-- Designs and reviews various strategic plans for the overall requirements (infrastructural and instructional), development and progress of the college.
+• Designs and reviews strategic plans addressing the infrastructural, instructional, and overall development needs of the college.

-- Evaluates the performances of the staff through feedback mechanism.
+• Evaluates staff performance through a structured feedback mechanism.

-- Helps the IQAC and Examination Section in planning quality enhancing measures and policy-making.
+• Assists the IQAC and Examination Section in planning quality enhancement measures and policy formulation.

-- Visualizes and formulates perspective plans for the development and growth of the college.
+• Develops long-term perspective plans for the growth and advancement of the college.

-- Formulates a Master Plan for campus development, facilitating implementation of the provisions of the IDP and perspective plan.
+• Formulates a master plan for campus development, facilitating the implementation of the IDP and perspective plans.

 3. STAFF COUNCIL